coralogix/coralogix-aws-shipper/README.md

 ## Overview

-This integration guide focuses on connecting your AWS environment and Coralogix using AWS Lambda functions.
+This integration guide focuses on connecting your AWS environment to Coralogix using AWS Lambda functions.
 To complete this integration, you may either use the Coralogix platform UI, CloudFormation templates from AWS, AWS SAM applications, or a dedicated Terraform module from our [GitHub repository](https://github.com/coralogix/terraform-coralogix-aws/tree/master/modules/coralogix-aws-shipper).

 We will show you how to complete our predefined Lambda function template to simplify the integration.
 Your task will be to provide specific configuration parameters, based on the service that you wish to connect.
 The reference list for these parameters is provided below.